tinyrack94/bitwarden-external-secrets/README.md

 This operator allows you to:
 - Use your Bitwarden vault as a secure backend for Kubernetes secrets
 - Automatically sync secrets from Bitwarden to Kubernetes
-- Leverage the External Secrets Operator for secret rotation and management
+- Bitwarden Operator will handle secret rotation and management on demand

 > [!NOTE]
 > This operator is different from the Bitwarden Kubernetes Operator.
 It uses Bitwarden as a source for secrets rather than managing Bitwarden itself.

 ## 🔧 Installation

-### Prerequisites

-- Kubernetes cluster (v1.19+)
-- Helm v3
-- Bitwarden or Vaultwarden account with API credentials

 ### Step 1: Install External Secrets Operator